Selective nerve root block is similar in approach to facet joint injections but they address different pathologies.

 Persisting paraplegia or paraparesis have been reported.

-Spinal cord infarcts following selective nerve root blocks is potential devastating but quite rare.
+Spinal cord infarcts following selective nerve root blocks are potentially devastating but quite rare.

 Insomnia, nightmares, and nervousness can be caused by steroids.